jehawb/pygamePlatformerTutorial/README.md

 'Left mouse button' places the tile.

-'Right mouse button' deletes the tile cursor is hovering on.
+'Right mouse button' deletes the tile the cursor is hovering on top of.

 'o' saves the current map to map.json

 'g' toggles the grid on and off.

-Note!
+### ‼️ Note ‼️

-As a rule of thumb place platform tiles into grid and player and enemy spawns to off grid.
+As a rule of thumb place platform tiles onto **grid** and player and enemy spawns **off grid**.
-You can place the decor tiles either on to grid or off it.
+You can place the decor tiles either onto grid or off it.

-The map will cause the game to crash if player or enemy spawners are placed on grid.
+The map will cause the game to crash if player or enemy spawners are placed onto grid.

 ## Building the game